Otus-DevOps-2018-02/Win32Sector_infra/README.md

 --source-ranges 0.0.0.0/0 \
 --target-tags puma-server

-I know, --action allow is default, but I wanted to point this out explicitly
+I know, --action allow is default, but I wanted to point this out explicitly.

 ##############################################